 Trans-Inclusive, Trauma-Informed, Kink-Aware Care: Optimizing Sexual Wellness ONLINE/LIVE

-The instructors for this course, Heather Edwards and Tuesday Feral, are examples of this.
+The instructors for this course, Heather Edwards and Tuesday Feral, are examples of this type of collaboration.
 Heather has been a pelvic PT for 16 years, is certified as a sexuality counselor through the American Association of Sex Educators, Counselors, and Therapists, and was trained by the University of Michigan Sexual Health Certificate Program as both a sex educator and a sex counselor.
 In addition to this, she hosts adult-sex-ed-in-a-bar events (Vino & Vulvas) for the past 5 years that pull together mental health, medical health, advocacy, outreach, drag performance, burlesque, and professional domination.
-Tuesday Feral, is a mental health professional and is Tranzmission’s (local transgender support agency) Support Program Director as well as national presenter on transgender and nonbinary topics.
+Tuesday Feral, is a mental health professional and is Tranzmission’s (local transgender support agency) Support Program Director as well as a national presenter on transgender and nonbinary topics.
 Tuesday is also a frequent contributor to Vino & Vulvas.
-These two LOVE to present together, but not quite as much as they love spending four solid days together when they get to teach these courses.
+These two LOVE to present together and always have a great time discussing this complicated (and often uncomfortable) content with the course participants.

 These two taught Transgender and Nonbinary Pelvic Health: Creating Competent and Affirming Care in 2019 through Pelvic Guru Academy and have decided to take the content in a different direction for 2020.